 There are 4,199 residents living on campus, including 90 percent of first-year students, some of whom said they found the curfew especially disheartening because it ruined the first-year-of-college experience.

-“I already didn’t have a high school graduation due to COVID,” said Isabella Tabio, a freshman media management major from Orlando living in Mahoney Residential College.
+“I already didn’t have a high school graduation due to COVID,” said Isabella Tabio, a sophomore media management major from Orlando who lived in Mahoney Residential College.
 “Then I couldn’t even stay out past 10 p.m. as a college student due to COVID as well.”

-One resident of the Mahoney Residential College, freshman Jacoby Long, said he saw no upside to the curfew.
+One resident of the Mahoney Residential College, now-sophomore Jacoby Long, said he saw no upside to the curfew.

 “It’s my first year here, and this is a pretty sucky way to start off my college life,” said Long, from Palm Beach Gardens, Florida.
 “I also think it’s stupid that there’s a curfew; like COVID is only going to get me after midnight or something.”

 Sophomore CJ Kayfus said he believes the curfew was ineffective.

 Kayfus, 18, a sophomore business management major from Wellington, Florida, said he got written up for being out past the curfew once during fall semester.